 Developing cultural competence results in an ability to understand, communicate with, and effectively interact with people across cultures, and work with varying cultural beliefs and schedules.
 While there are myriad cultural variations, here are some essential to the workplace:

-- Communication: Providing information accurately and promptly is critical to effective work and team performance.
+1. Communication: Providing information accurately and promptly is critical to effective work and team performance.
 This is particularly important when a project is troubled and needs immediate corrective actions.
 However, people from different cultures vary in how, for example, they relate to bad news.
 People from some Asian cultures are reluctant to give supervisors bad news – while those from other cultures may exaggerate it.

-- Time: Cultures differ in how they view time.
+3. Time: Cultures differ in how they view time.
 For example, they differ in the balance between work and family life, and the workplace mix between work and social behavior.
 Other differences include the perception of overtime, or even the exact meaning of a deadline.
 Different perceptions of time can cause a great misunderstanding and mishap in the workplace, especially with scheduling and deadlines.
 Perceptions of time underscore the importance of cultural diversity in the workplace, and how it can impact everyday work.

-- Calendars: The business world generally runs on the western secular year, beginning with January 1 and ending with December 31.
-However, many cultures use other calendars to determine holidays such as New Years or specific holy days.
+4. Schedules: Work can be impact by cultural and and religious events.
+The business world generally runs on the western secular year, beginning with January 1 and ending with December 31.
+But some cultures use wildly different calendars to determine New Years or specific holy days.
 For example, Eastern Orthodox Christians celebrate Christmas on a different day from western Christians.
 For Muslims, Friday is a day for prayer.
 Jews observe holidays ranging from Rosh Hashanah to Yom Kippur.

 So how does one develop cultural competence?
-Be sure to enjoy part 2 of this article, featured in our next newsletter.
-We’ll explore strategies, skills and techniques for helping people develop cultural competence.
+Be sure to enjoy part 2 of this article Managing Cultural Diversity in the Workplace.
+This exclusive article explores 4 more components of cultural diversity in the workplace, and strategies, skills and techniques for helping people develop cultural competence.